 We have enhancements to our current Afirma offering and other diagnostic solutions under development that will require us to devote considerable resources to research and development.
 There can be no assurance that we will be able to identify other diseases that can be effectively addressed with our molecular cytology platform.
 In addition, if we identify such diseases, we may not be able to develop products with the diagnostic accuracy necessary to be clinically useful and commercially successful.
 We may face challenges obtaining sufficient numbers of samples to validate a genomic signature for a molecular diagnostic product.
 We have recently launched the Percepta test and are in the process of developing a test for interstitial lung disease, specifically IPF.
-Our lung cancer test, Percepta, has been clinically validated in three independent clinical trials including two multi-center, prospective studies, and we have completed analytical verification and studies required to transfer it to our CLIA-certified laboratory.
-We plan to conduct clinical utility studies this year.
+We still must complete clinical utility studies of Percepta in order to obtain reimbursement, which studies are currently underway.
 Our product for interstitial lung diseases may not be fully developed and introduced as planned in 2016.